ekkolabs/nestorphone/README.md

 Nestor was recorded by Luis Clara Gomes with a pair of Aquarian Audio H2a-XLR hydrophones, during the [MTF Labs Aveiro 2021](https://mtflabs.net/).
 Ed Rocha Gonçalves programmed, tested and packaged the Ableton rack instrument.

+## Installation and Usage
+1. Clone this repository, or alternatively download the provided .alp file.
+2. Install the Ableton Live Pack to your local computer.

 ## Contributors
 Luis Clara Gomes